 Welcome parents and students!
-We are pleased that you are taking a closer glance at our school community.
-St. Michael’s Catholic School has been educating inner city children since 1903.
-Presently we have over 300 students from Transitional Kindergarten through eighth grade.
+We are pleased that you are taking a closer look at our school community.
+St. Michael’s Catholic School has been educating children since 1903.
+Presently we have nearly 300 students from Transitional Kindergarten through eighth grade.

-Knowing that the parents are the first educators, new families are always embraced with the understanding by working together our children will become a positive role model in our society with the quality education and skills taught.
+Knowing that the parents are the first educators, new families are always embraced with the understanding that by working together we can help help students become better learners and start on the path to becoming leaders in our church and community.

 St. Michael’s Catholic School, mindful of its mission to be a witness to the love of Christ for all, admits students regardless of race, color or national and/or ethnic origin to all rights, privileges, programs and activities generally accorded or made available to students at the school.

-St. Michael’s Catholic School does not discriminate on the basis of race, color, disability, sex or national and/or ethnic origin in the administration of educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs, although certain athletic leagues and other programs may limit participation and some archdiocesan schools operate as single sex schools.
+St. Michael’s Catholic School does not discriminate on the basis of race, color, disability, sex or national and/or ethnic origin in the administration of educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs, although certain athletic leagues and other programs may limit participation.

-While St. Michael’s Catholic School does not discriminate against students with special needs, a full range of services may not always be available to them.
+While St. Michael’s Catholic School does not discriminate against students with special needs, a full range of services may not always be available to them due to funding.
 Decisions concerning the admission and continued enrollment of a student in the school are based upon the student’s emotional, academic and physical abilities and the resources available to the school in meeting the student’s needs.